orangeduck/Cello-Website/pages/learn-a-fat-pointer-library.md

 extra information accurately.

 Walter's proposal was simple.
 Introduce some new syntax for passing a _Fat Pointer_.
-This is just a pointer with the additional peice of information saying how many elements are in the array.
+This is just a pointer with the additional piece of information saying how many elements are in the array.
 Now this wouldn't do anything to fix existing C code, but would hopefully improve future C, and because _Fat Pointers_ would still just be pointers of a sort, it wouldn't break